turingschool-examples/custom-cakery/README.md

 - Tab through each page - could you interact with this site using only a keyboard?
 - Find a tool to help you keep the color contrast in different areas of the site
 - Go through the site considering four areas of accessibility concern (visual, auditory, physical and cognitive)
+- View the site in different screen sizes

 ## Evaluation/Rubric